Background pattern

 • Low blood sugar

-• Restlessness, anxiety, depression, tremors
+• Agitation, anxiety, depression, tremors

-• Skin inflammation, fungal skin infection, skin peeling, surgical wound infection
+• Skin inflammation, skin fungal infection, skin peeling, surgical wound infection

 • Muscle cramps, shoulder pain

-• Urinary tract infection, kidney insufficiency
+• Urinary tract infection, kidney failure

 • Spontaneous abortion, genital bleeding